RuiTheSaltyFish/utube_downloader_kivyMD/README.md

 # utube_downloader_kivyMD
-used pytube and kivy to create downloader
+used pytube and kivy to create downloader, just created this project for pratice purpose

 # Notice
 please note that the video only will download the 720p,